KuCoin VS Swyftx 2023

 KuCoin really has a fantastic mobile app that’s much easier to use than the web-based platform.
 The app comes with a smooth and clear design, enabling users to conduct all types of trading orders and crypto operations in just a few clicks.

-A big plus for the KuCoin app is the fact that it supports all of the advanced trading features, such as stop-loss orders, margin trading, and futures trading.
+A big plus for the KuCoin app is the fact that it supports all of the advanced trading features.

 The Swyftx mobile app is also really easy to use, and all of the platform features are available through the app, but compared to KuCoin’s app, the Swyftx app looks very limited because it lacks a lot of the advanced trading features and order types present on KuCoin.